 42 individuals between the ages of 8 and 13 years old were recruited using one of the two recruitment approaches: (a) advertising using online flyers that were circulated across the schools, and (b) snowball sampling by leveraging contacts among the research team.
+Informed written consent was obtained from the parents/guardians prior to the participation of their children.
 The recruitment criteria involved exclusion on the basis of any existing neurological or psychological conditions declared by the parents/guardians.
+The recruitment criteria also included that the children were fluent in English which was the medium of communication of the study.
+This was confirmed based on the language of instruction in their respective schools to be English.
+The parents were asked to verify this on the consent form.
 Two participants were not included in the study mentioned here: one due to technical difficulties and another because of the inability to participate in the experiment sessions.
 Thus, the final sample consisted of 40 participants (20 girls and 20 boys, mean age = $10.04$, SD= $1.58$).
 One participant turned 14 during the course of the study sessions, however, was included in the study sample as they were 13 at the time of recruitment.
 The participants were from different parts of the world (Tajikistan: 13, UK: 8, Singapore: 7, Qatar: 6, India: 3, Other: 3) and interacted with the robot remotely using Zoom or Skype.
-Informed written consent was obtained from the parents/guardians prior to the participation of their children.
 The study was approved by the Cambridge Psychology Research Ethics Committee at the University of Cambridge.